Cyclical Works & Major Repairs

 When we carry out cyclical decorations, scaffolding will be erected to the front and back of your home to provide access for the external decoration.
 During this time, the security of your home will be your responsibility.
 To support you with this, we will advise you to inform your insurers of the scaffolding.
-Once the scaffolding has been erected, there will be a period of 3-4 weeks where no works will take place.
+From when the scaffold goes up, the whole process takes up to 12 weeks.
+Please note that once scaffolding is in place no work will take place for 3-4 weeks.
 During this time a number of surveys will be carried out to understand exactly what works need to be done.
 Following these surveys, works can commence.

 We will paint and decorate the:

 - External parts of the building, including all previously painted areas;

 - External woodwork, including windows and front and rear entrance doors;